 Other Software Tools:

-I have worked at several academic libraries as a reference and access services assistant:
+I have worked at several academic libraries in various departments including access services, reference, and user experience assessment:

-Walter Clinton Jackson Library at the University of North Carolina at Greensboro (2024-present),
+Walter Clinton Jackson Library at the University of North Carolina at Greensboro—Access Services Assistant (2024 to 2025),